virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterServiceScaleOut

 The event is executed after adding new Docker container(s) to the existing node group.
-It is run only once for each layer.
+It is run once for each layer upon any node count change.
 The *onAfterServiceScaleOut* event is applicable only for Docker containers.

 **Event Placeholders:**